 There are so many programs out there that give you one-size-fits-all meal plan and workout program without any customization, coaching, or accountability.
 If we do a Google search right now, we can find thousands of free downloadable workout and nutrition programs.
 Pick any of them, and I guarantee we’re going to get the same results: inconsistency, frustration, and a shit ton of guilt about why we couldn’t just stick with it.

 This is not our fault.
 These downloadable, free programs forget the most valuable part of any workout or nutrition program: one-on-one support.
 Whether that’s on-the-fly troubleshooting, accountability check-ins, or just being there with you, one-on-one guidance is the magic sauce to finally getting consistent with your healthy eating and exercise.
-In all my programs, I offer lots of ways to connect with me so that you always feel accountable to someone for the changes you want to make in your life.
+In #ConsistentlyLean Coaching (open for sign ups for only 10 ladies until Sunday September 24) I offer lots of ways to connect with me so that you always feel accountable to someone for the changes you want to make in your life.
+Grab more details (and your spot) here.

 What helps you be more consistent?